Featured snippets are an important part of SEO.

 They can increase your website’s visibility and help you attract more traffic.

-In this post, we will cover everything you need to know about featured snippets: what they are, why they are important, how to get them, and the best practices to optimize your content for them.
+Read what featured snippets are, why they are important, how to get them, and the best practices to optimize your content for them.

 What Are Featured Snippets?